ENCCS/practical-machine-learning/content/index.md

 :::{prereq}
-- Familiarity with Python basics (loops, functions, lists, dictionaries) and libraries like NumPy, Pandas, and Matplotlib/Seaborn
+- Familiarity with Python basics (loops, functions, lists, dictionaries) and libraries like NumPy, Pandas, and Matplotlib/Seaborn.
-- Understanding vectors, matrices, matrix operations (multiplication, transpose, inverse), and eigenvalues
+- Understanding vectors, matrices, matrix operations (multiplication, transpose, inverse), and eigenvalues.
-- (Optional but useful): Derivatives, gradients, and optimization (especially for understanding gradient descent)
+- (Optional but useful): Derivatives, gradients, and optimization (especially for understanding gradient descent).
 :::